-Mopani District Municipality established the in-house Internal Audit unit in December 2008.
+Mopani District Municipality has Internal Audit unit established in December 2008.
 The unit is thus far staffed with six officials out of 8 posts.
+The Manager and Assistant manager have resigned and encumbents are currently on acting positions.
 Processes are on for filling in the rest of the posts.
 Prior to this unit, the services were rendered through consultants.
-The ill effects were that the Council had no easy follow up to issues raised and units could not be assisted hands-on with corrective measures.
+The ill effects were that the Council had no easy follow up to issues raised and directorates could not be assisted hands-on with corrective measures.
 The meaning and importance of audit services were adversely distorted.